RockstarLang/rockstar/codewithrockstar.com/docs/05-boolean-logic.md

 ## Equality and Comparison

 Equality in Rockstar uses the `is`, `was`, `are` and `were` keywords.
-Equality is determined as follows:

-* If one operand is a Boolean, compare it to the truthiness of the other operand:
+* If one operand is a Boolean, compare it to the truthiness of the other operand.
-	* All non-zero numbers and non-empty strings are equal to `true`
-	* Otherwise, if one operand is a string, compare it with the string representation of the other argument
+* Otherwise, if one operand is a string, compare it with the string representation of the other argument.
 * Otherwise, the values of the two operands are compared.

+String comparisons in Rockstar are case insensitive and culture invariant; use [strict equality](#strict-equality) to perform case-sensitive string comparisons.

 {% rockstar_include equality.rock %}